When is the Fourier transform of an elementary function elementary?: Rational functions satisfying the semiclassical condition.

 (ii) The polynomial $f$ is as in Examples 1-7. \end{cor}

 \Pf .
 It is easy to check directly that $L(f(x)/t)=\tilde f(x_*)/t_*$ iff $\tilde f=-f_*$.
 Thus the statement follows from Theorem \ref{cubic}. \ed

-{\bf Remark 1.} In examples 3-5, the map $g$ of proposition \ref{314} has a classical linear algebraic interpretation.
+\begin{rems} 1.
+In examples 3-5, the map $g$ of Proposition \ref{314} has a classical linear algebraic interpretation.
 Example 3 corresponds to simultaneous diagonalization of two quadratic forms.
 Example 4 corresponds to simultaneous diagonalization of two hermitian forms.
-Example 5 corresponds to simultaneos reduction of two skewsymmetric forms to the canonical form (sum of 2-dimensional forms).
+Example 5 corresponds to simultaneous reduction of two skewsymmetric forms to the canonical form (sum of 2-dimensional forms).

-{\bf Remark 2.} Examples 2-7 correspond to the semisimple Jordan algebras of degree 3 \cite{J}.
-It is possible that one can check directly (i.e. without using Theorem 3.10) that in the assumptions of Theorem 3.10, if $dim(V)>1$ then $V$ admits a structure of a separable (hence semisimple) Jordan algebra of degree 3 such that $f$ is its determinant polynomial.
-This would allow to give another proof of Theorem 3.10 which would use Albert's theorem on classification of simple Jordan algebras, rather than Zak's classification theorem.
+2. Examples 2-7 correspond to the semisimple Jordan algebras of degree 3 \cite{J}.
+It is possible that one can check directly (i.e., without using Theorem 3.10) that in the assumptions of Theorem 3.10, if $dim(V)>1$ then $V$ admits a structure of a separable (hence semisimple) Jordan algebra of degree 3 such that $f$ is its determinant polynomial.
+This would allow to give another proof of Theorem 3.10 which would use Albert's theorem on the classification of simple Jordan algebras, rather than Zak's classification theorem. \end{rems}